Training

 We will train scientists to better understand and manage our planet by:

-– Training all our students to understand modern methods of data management, interrogation, analysis and presentation, from bioinformatics to artificial intelligence;
+– Training all our PGR students to understand modern methods of data management, interrogation, analysis and presentation, from bioinformatics to artificial intelligence;

 – Ensuring our graduates engage with interfaces between science and societal needs by growing their ability to achieve non-academic impact and effective public engagement.